zynga/zynga-hacklang-framework/README.md

 # zynga-hacklang-framework

-This is a collection of libraries that the Zynga uses to enable hacklang strict usage.
+This is a collection of libraries that Zynga uses to enable hacklang strict usage.

 # What is provided: